-Submitted by:
+Submitted I b y:

-• (Name)
+(Name)

 Report for to

 • (Date) (Date)

-,
+Report for (Date) to (Date)

 Introduction: Supervised agricultural experience is the part of the agricultural education program where students gain practical, "hands-on" experience.
 Each student enrolled in agriculture sets occupational goals.
 Instruction in school teaches knowledge and skills related to these goals.
 SAE involves students in planned work situations so that what they learn in the classroom has more meaning.
 Students keep careful records of what they do.